Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 ### Delete the `userdata` partition
-> you can make sure that 32 is the userdata partition number by running
+> You can make sure that 32 is the userdata partition number by running
 >  `print all`
 ```sh
 rm 32